 Address: 2400 3rd Ave S, Minneapolis, MN 55404

-The Minneapolis Institute of Art is an outstanding museum for contemporary and modern art.
-When it comes to 20th Century art, as well as vast collections of Asian, African, and pre-Columbian art the museum has one of the largest collections in the United States.
+The Minneapolis Institute of Art, or Mia, is an outstanding contemporary and modern art museum.
+Regarding 20th-century art, as well as vast collections of Asian, African, and pre-Columbian art, the museum has one of the largest collections in the United States.

-Inside the museum, you can see works by legends such as Vincent van Gogh, Pablo Picasso, Henri Matisse, Renoir, and Monet as well as educational exhibits.
-The museum also has many sculptures on display and sketches such as Rodin’s original sketch of what would become the celebrated “Rodin’s Thinker”.
+Inside the museum, you can see works by legends such as Vincent van Gogh, Pablo Picasso, Henri Matisse, Renoir, and Monet, as well as educational exhibits.
+The museum also has many sculptures and sketches, such as Rodin’s original sketch of what would become the celebrated “Rodin’s Thinker.”

 If you want to learn more about the Minneapolis Institute of Art, watch our YouTube video covering everything you need to know about the museum.
 It’s centrally located in Minneapolis and is free and open to the public.

-While you are visiting the Minneapolis Institute of Art, make sure you stop at nearby Eat Street Crossing (on Nicollet Avenue) for some of Minneapolis’ best restaurants.
+While visiting the Minneapolis Institute of Art, stop at nearby Eat Street Crossing (on Nicollet Avenue) for some of Minneapolis’ best restaurants.

 See Related: Best Museums in the USA